equinix/terraform-equinix-metal-anthos-on-vsphere/README.md

 Some corporate networks block outbound L2TP traffic.
 If you are experiencing issues connecting, you may try a guest network or personal hotspot.

+Windows 10 is known to be very finicky with L2TP Ipsec VPN.
+If you are on a Windows 10 client and experience issues getting VPN to work, consider using OpenVPN instead.
+These [instructions](https://www.cyberciti.biz/faq/ubuntu-18-04-lts-set-up-openvpn-server-in-5-minutes/) may help setting up OpenVPN on the edge-gateway.

 ## Connect to the clusters
 You will need to ssh into the router/gateway and from there ssh into the admin workstation where the kubeconfig files of your clusters are located.
 NOTE- This can be done with or without establishing the VPN first.